2dof/esp_control/src/thermocouples/README.md

 ## Thermocouple type K

 **Note**
-Polynomials on NIST site are for [mV] values but there are not valid since implementation based on them do not give results like in tables.
-All polynomials in function implmentation are from IEC 60584, and they return results (in uV) consistent with NIST Tables.
+Polynomials on the NIST site are for [mV] values, but they are not valid since implementation based on them do not give results like in tables.
+All polynomials in function implementation are from IEC 60584, and they return results (in uV) consistent with NIST Tables.
-Lookup tables are implemented NIST Tables.
+Lookup tables are implemented based on  NIST Tables.

-Implemented Lookup Tables are based on full decimal values from NIST.
+implemented Tables are based on full decimal values from NIST.
-Go to [Benchmark](benchmark) to select best function for Your needs (seed and memory size).
+Go to [Benchmark](benchmark) to select best function for your needs (seed and memory size).

 Function: ```its90model_K(temp)``` return EMV value [μV] for input temp [C]